jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/04-OnPremIngest.md

 The team's coach can provide VM login information, or the team can [reset the VM's administrator login information](https://docs.microsoft.com/en-us/azure/virtual-machines/troubleshooting/reset-rdp#reset-by-using-the-azure-portal).
 By default, the lab setup process uses `vmadmin` as the VM administrator username.

-The team's coach can provide VM login information, or the team can [reset the VM's administrator login information](https://docs.microsoft.com/en-us/azure/virtual-machines/troubleshooting/reset-rdp#reset-by-using-the-azure-portal).
-By default, the lab setup process uses `vmadmin` as the VM administrator username.
 By default, the lab setup process uses `sqladmin` as the SQL administrator login username.

 ## Success Criteria